 Dental records were taken with the possibility of being compared.
 In February of 2019, composite sketches from the FBI were developed of the Jane Doe in hopes that someone may recognize her and come forward with information.
 The sketches depict what the victim may have looked like: a young woman with shoulder length hair, and a slight space between her front teeth.
 The sketches were then broadcast in the news and posted on missing persons sites in hope that someone would recognize her and reveal who she was.
-So far there have not been any additional leads.
+Unfortunately, there were no viable leads.

 In 2020, the Othram team learned of this case and offered to assist the Durham Police Department with the use of advanced DNA testing and forensic genealogy to establish an identification of, or find the nearest kin to the woman.
 A DNASolves Crowdfunding campaign was used to offset some of the costs.
 The Durham Police Department funded the remainder of the costs in an attempt to expedite identification.
 Othram used Forensic-Grade Genome Sequencing® to produce a genealogical profile and then the research phase began.
 There were few matches to the unknown and none of the identified matches were closer than second cousin.
 Genetic and genealogical analysis suggested the woman was from the Turtle Mountain band of the Ojibwe (Chippewa) people.
 Othram returned candidate relationships to Durham PD and their investigation continued.
 Durham PD then worked with the family of the unknown woman, to get DNA swabs to confirm the identification.
 The identification was confirmed using KinSNP™ and also through traditional STR testing.